XML Sitemap Is Icing On The Cake for Your SEO

 How Most XML Sitemaps are Generated

-By and large, XML sitemaps are automatically generated when your site has new content.
-This is managed on WordPress sites by using a plugin (it doesn’t come native to WordPress, it will always be a plugin).
+In general, XML sitemaps are automatically generated when your site has new content.
+On WordPress sites, this is managed using a plugin (as it is not native to WordPress, it will always be a plugin).

 How to submit XML Sitemaps to search engines?

-After Sitemap.xml is completed, you need to submit an XML file to the relevant search engine.
+Once your Sitemap.xml is complete, you need to submit the XML file to the relevant search engine.

 For example, if you want to appear on google, this can be easily done by yourself through Google Search Console.